Buehler gets the start for Dodgers in Game 6 of NLCS | MLB | Journal Gazette

 PAUL NEWBERRY | Associated Press

-ATLANTA — The Los Angeles Dodgers tapped Walker Buehler to start Game 6 of the NL Championship Series against the Atlanta Braves on Saturday night after scratching Max Scherzer.
+ATLANTA — The Los Angeles Dodgers tapped Walker Buehler to start Game 6 of the NL Championship Series against the Atlanta Braves on Saturday night after bumping achy Max Scherzer.

 The right-handed Buehler was coming back on just three days' rest, with the 106-win Dodgers in a must-win situation.
 The Braves led the best-of-seven series 3-2.